pcl-labs/hotel-website-vkirirom.com/README.md

 Managed by meredith-core api https://github.com/whynotearth/meredith-core

 ## Contribution
-Our active branch is `develop`, all new branches should be based on it.
+Our active branch is `staging`, all new branches should be based on it.
 There is a new contributor guide to Git in our wiki [here](https://github.com/whynotearth/shinta-mani-wild/wiki/New-Contributor-Guide-to-Git).
 If there is any question, feel free to ask in our [Discord channel](https://discord.gg/NEuaH7).

 ## Tools